-Except as noted below, Counsel is the portfolio manager for each of the Funds under the terms of its Management Agreement with the Funds.
-Counsel has entered into sub-advisory agreements with each of the firms listed below to provide portfolio management services to certain of the Funds.
+We are the portfolio manager for each of the Funds under the terms of its Master Management Agreement with the Counsel Funds.
+We have entered into sub-advisory agreements with each of the firms listed below to provide portfolio management services to certain of the Funds.

 Under each of these agreements, the sub-advisor firms will designate a lead portfolio manager to make all portfolio decisions concerning each Fund (or the portion of each Fund) they advise, all necessary brokerage arrangements and to issue appropriate instructions to the custodian (or the sub-custodian) of the Funds to facilitate delivery and settlement of portfolio transactions.
 These firms are required to adhere to the investment objectives and investment strategies adopted by the Fund.
 They have each agreed to act honestly, in good faith and in the best interests of the Fund, and to use the degree of care, diligence and skill that a reasonably prudent person would exercise in the circumstances.
-Counsel pays the sub-advisor fees out of the management fees it receives from each of the Funds.
+We pay the sub-advisor fees out of the management fees we receive from each of the Funds, as applicable.

-Each of the agreements listed below may be terminated by either party on 90 days' prior written notice to the other party (unless otherwise indicated in the chart below), or earlier in the event of (i) a breach of the agreement which has not been corrected; or (ii) immediately in the event that the sub-advisor is subject to a material regulatory issue that would affect the sub-advisor's ability to fulfil its obligations under the agreement; or (iii) immediately in the event of Counsel's, the advisor's or the sub-advisor's bankruptcy.
+Each of the agreements listed below may be terminated by either party on 90 days' prior written notice to the other party (unless otherwise indicated in the table below), or earlier in the event of (i) a breach of the agreement which has not been corrected; or (ii) immediately in the event that the sub-advisor is subject to a material regulatory issue that would affect the sub-advisor's ability to fulfil its obligations under the agreement; or (iii) immediately in the event of Counsel's, the advisor's or the sub-advisor's bankruptcy.

-Sub-Advisor Funds Date of Agreement Acadian Asset Management LLC IPC Private Wealth Visio North American Equity High Income July 13, 2012, as amended on November 13, 2020 and May 18, 2021

-Sub-Advisor Funds Date of Agreement Franklin Advisers, Inc. Counsel Global Fixed Income December 20, 2012 Irish Life Investment Managers Limited Counsel Defensive Global Equity Counsel Global Low Volatility Equity January 7, 2016 Mackenzie Financial Corporation Counsel Canadian Core Fixed Income May 30, 2012 Putnam Investments Canada ULC Counsel North American High Yield Bond October 1, 2012 Guardian Capital LP 1 IPC Canadian Equity May 31, 2021 Beutel, Goodman & Company Ltd IPC Private Wealth Visio North American Equity October 29, 2021
+Sub-Advisor Funds Date of Agreement Acadian Asset Management LLC IPC Private Wealth Visio North American Equity High Income July 13, 2012 Franklin Advisers, Inc. Counsel Global Fixed Income December 20, 2012 Irish Life Investment Managers Limited Counsel Defensive Global Equity Counsel Global Low Volatility Equity January 7, 2016 Mackenzie Financial Corporation Counsel Canadian Core Fixed Income, IPC Multi-Factor Canadian Equity, IPC Multi-Factor U.S. Equity, IPC Multi-Factor International Equity and IPC Private Wealth Visio North American Equity High Income September 28, 2012 Putnam Investments Canada ULC Counsel North American High Yield Bond October 1, 2012 Guardian Capital LP IPC Canadian Equity May 31, 2021 Beutel, Goodman & Company Ltd IPC Private Wealth Visio North American Equity October 29, 2021

-1May be terminated by the Manager on 30 days' prior written notice and may be terminated by the sub-advisor on 90 days' prior written notice.
+&lt;sup>1 May be terminated by the Manager on 30 days' prior written notice and may be terminated by the subadvisor on 90 days' prior written notice.